Hermitian null loci: Introduction

 \subsection{Acknowledgement}

 We would like to express our gratitude to V. Tosatti for suggesting this problem, his interest in this work, and his valuable comments.
-We are grateful to T.-D. T\^o for insightful discussions and C. H. Lu for carefully reading the first draft.
+We are grateful to T.-D. T\^o and C. H. Lu for insightful discussions.
+We also thank the anonymous referee for the valuable comments.
 This work is partially supported by the ANR project PARAPLUI.